Yamil-Pedroso/Yamil-Pedroso/README.md

 ![colorydev](https://github.com/Yamil-Pedroso/Yamil-Pedroso/assets/55386637/a925de99-f9f7-4ab7-93b4-54834ce0da37)

 Welcome to my GitHub profile 🤓!
-I am a full-stack developer and artist passionate about technology and creativity.
+I am a full-stack developer with over 4+ years of experience building scalable, responsive, and user-focused applications across the web and artist passionate about technology and creativity.

-As a developer, I have worked on projects ranging from web and mobile applications to e-commerce platforms and content management systems.
-I have experience with programming languages such as HTML, CSS, JavaScript, Typescript, Python, Ruby and have worked with frameworks such as React, Django, Ruby on rails and the Runtime Environment Node.js.
+ My technical expertise spans

-As an artist, I love to create and explore new forms of expression.
-I use a variety of techniques and media, such as drawing, painting, and digital media, to bring my ideas to life.
+frontend frameworks like React and backend technologies such as Node.js and Express, with a strong foundation in modern architectures, REST APIs, and clean code practices.

-In my free time, I enjoy learning new technologies, art techniques, read and play video games.
+In parallel, I am also a passionate digital and traditional artist.
+My background in traditional and digital art brings a unique creative edge to my development work.

-Feel free to explore my GitHub profile and projects, and do not hesitate to contact me if you have any questions or are interested in collaborating on an exciting project.
-Thank you for visiting my profile!
+Whether I'm coding an interactive component or illustrating a concept, I strive to merge functionality with aesthetic value.